BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 **WARGEAR**

-- Hand weapon
+- [Hand Weapon]
 - Frying Pan

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic Strength
+- [Heroic Strength]

 **OPTIONS**

-- Elven cloak: Free
+- [Elven Cloak] - Free

 **SPECIAL RULES**

-- Resistant to Magic
+- [Resistant to Magic]
-- Throw Stones (range 8", Strength 1).
+- [Throw Stones] (range 8", Strength 1).

 - **"Let him go or I'll have you, Longshanks!"** `ACTIVE`

-If Frodo is Engaged in a Fight within 6" of Sam, then Sam may call a Heroic Combat for free.
+If Frodo is Engaged in a Fight within 6" of Sam, then Sam may call a [Heroic Combat] for free.
 If the action is successful, Sam must use the following move to join Frodo's combat, or move as close as possible to Frodo.

 - **Frying Pan** `ACTIVE`